What are green leases?

 Green lease provisions can be inserted into new leases or incorporated into existing ones by way of a memorandum of understanding.
-However, they require a high level of collaboration between the landlord and tenant to ensure that they work together to fulfil the obligations set out.
+However, they require a high level of collaboration between the landlord and tenant to ensure that they work together to fulfill the obligations set out.

-To achieve the best results, it’s important that expectations of both parties are set out clearly and that commitments are backed up by concrete measures and KPI’s to allow for progress to be monitored.
+To achieve the best results, it’s important that expectations of both parties are set out clearly and that commitments are backed up by concrete measures and KPIs to allow for progress to be monitored.

-As well as ensuring the lease wording is right, it’s also vital that properties are equipped with the technology to measure and monitor progress, from accurate utility metering to IoT sensors and an energy management system to collate data and provide analysis and reporting.
+As well as ensuring the lease wording is right, it’s also vital that properties are equipped with the technology to measure and monitor progress, from accurate utility metering to IoT sensors and an energy management system to aggregate data and provide analysis and reporting.

 Foster sustainable growth with MRI Software

 As environmental concerns continue to escalate, green leases offer a promising pathway to a more sustainable future in real estate.
-While their widespread adoption may take time, their potential to revolutionise the industry is undeniable.
+While their widespread adoption may take time, their potential to revolutionize the industry is undeniable.
 However, it’s vital that green leases are built on a solid foundation of data, backed up with cutting-edge technology, to ensure success for both tenants and landlords.